• WHO WE ARE

 • Billion Dollar Challenge

-• The Dfree Global Foundation offers individuals, churches and community organizations a convenient way to take courses, supplement, live classes and groups, and provide easy access to the practical approach and value based participation in a self-paced online class.
+• The Dfree Global Foundation offers individuals, churches and community organizations a convenient way to take in-person or online courses through the dfree® Online Academy.

 • HOW WE HELP